formlio/forml/docs/principles.rst

 Research Lifecycle
 ------------------

-At this stage the project is being developed, no models are really produced, ale exectuion happens only within the project scope.
+At this stage the project is being developed, no models are really produced, all exectuion happens only within the project scope.

 * **Score** - perform a crossvalidation based on the specs defined in ``evaluation.py`` and return the score; one of the usecases is a CI integration to continuously monitor (evaluate) the changes in the project development.